wzsfj/hello-world/README.md

 Last but not least, hope I can get my doctoral diploma as expected in the summer of 2019!

 This is a second edit!

+## test-pull-request branch
+Here's the content just before I creat a new pull request.